 This describes our 8 week prototype project for Elders in the woods around the theme of weaving.
 It also involved children from our Monday/Tuesday/Wednesday Tribes so it was inter-generational.

 We were supported with some government COVID-19 funding.
 (See below)

-We’ve been given some government COVID funding specifically for Elders.
-Every Monday starting Monday 19th April 2021 for 2 hours in the afternoon, a group of up to 15 elders come to Kaliwoods to explore the magic of weaving.
-We’ll be building a natural tapestry in the woods physically and metaphorically, through sharing our story of what this past year has been like, our ups and downs, our inside and outside, under the safe canopy of Kaliwood.
+Every Monday from Monday 19th April 2021 to Mid summers day 2021, for 2 hours in the afternoon between 2 and 4pm, a group of up to 15 elders came to Kaliwoods to explore the magic of weaving.
+Weaving a natural tapestry, using words with the local poet Dean, using stories with the story teller Sue, and we even had a flying visit by Simone from Paris (France) to weave some art.
+As we wove a natural tapestry, we shared our stories of what this past year has been like, our ups and downs, our inside and outside, under the safe canopy of Kaliwoods.